5 Ways to Lower Your Blood Pressure

 Blood pressure is measured using two numbers.
 The first, called systolic blood pressure, measures the pressure in your arteries when your heart beats.
 The second number, called diastolic blood pressure, measures the pressure in your arteries when your heart rests between beats.
 For example, if the measurement reads 120 systolic and 80 diastolic, you would say, “120 over 80” or write, “120/80Hg.”

 The American College of Cardiology and the American Heart Association consider high blood pressure to be 130 systolic or higher and 80 diastolic or higher.
 Your blood pressure is considered “elevated” if it is in the range of 120-129 systolic and less than 80 diastolic.
+In a normal blood pressure reading, the systolic number is less than 120 and the diastolic is less than 80.

 High blood pressure (also known as hypertension), can damage your arteries by making them less elastic, which decreases the flow of blood and oxygen to your heart and leads to heart disease.
 In addition, the Centers for Disease Control and Prevent (CDC) notes that decreased blood flow to the heart can cause: